When to prune apple and other fruit trees

 But today it’s bright and sunny and I feel inspired.
 Succulent, green spring shoots are emerging from piles of rotting leaves that cover my borders and the snowdrops are out.
 It’s a good day for cutting and tidying.
 And my garden really needs it, especially the fruit trees.

-Throughout the winter, I’ve been watching them from the window, droplets of water dangling from their dormant branches.
+Throughout the winter, I’ve been watching them from the window, droplets of water hanging from their dormant branches.
 The Bramley apple in my garden is leggy and shapeless – it needs some help.
 But when is the right time to prune fruit trees?
-Here are some general tips.
+Here are some general tips on how to prune your apple and other fruit trees in your garden.

 Credit: Nature Photographers Ltd / WTML